projecthorus/horusbinary/README.md

 ### Linux / OSX
 Under Linux (Ubuntu/Debian) install the required packages using:
 ```
-$ sudo apt-get install git python-numpy python-pyqtgraph python-crcmod python-requests python-pip sox
+$ sudo apt-get install git python-crcmod python-requests python-pip sox
 ```
 Under OSX, Macports or Homebrew should be able to provide the above packages.

-If the python-pyqtgraph, python-crcmod and python-requests packages are not available via your package manager, you can try installing them via pip using `sudo pip install pyqtgraph crcmod requests`.
+If the python-crcmod and python-requests packages are not available via your package manager, you can try installing them via pip using `sudo pip install crcmod requests`.

 ### Windows
 Under Windows, the [Anaconda Python](https://www.anaconda.com/download/) distribution provides almost everything you need.
-Download and install the *Python 2.7* version of Anaconda.
+Download and install the latest version of Anaconda.
 When installing make sure the 'Add Anaconda Python to system PATH' tickbox is checked, else the below commands will not work.

 Once Anaconda is installed, grab the rest of the required dependencies by opening an *administrator* command prompt, and running:
 ```
-> pip install crcmod python-dateutil
+> pip install crcmod
 ```

-You may wish to set the python interpreter (which should be located at C:\ProgramData\Anaconda2\python.exe) as the default program to open .py files.
+You may wish to set the python interpreter (which should be located at C:\ProgramData\Anaconda3\python.exe) as the default program to open .py files.

 ## Downloading this Repository